awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

 <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/go/example_code/s3/s3_list_buckets.go>`_
 on GitHub.

-.. _s3-example-create-a-bucket:
+.. _s3-examples-bucket-ops-create-bucket:

 Creating a Bucket
 =================

+The
+:sdk-go-api-deep:`CreateBucket <service/s3/#S3.CreateBucket>`
-The :sdk-go-api-deep:`CreateBucket <service/s3/#S3.CreateBucket>` function creates a bucket in your account.
+function creates a bucket in your account.

+The following example creates a bucket with the name specified as a command-line argument.
 You must specify a globally unique name for the bucket.

-The following example creates a bucket with the name specified as a command-line argument.

 Create the file *s3_create_bucket.go*.
 Import the following Go and |sdk-go| packages.